autopi-io/documentation/docs/core/power_management/sleep_timers.md

 ## Troubleshooting

-### My device is constantly shutting down, even though my vehicle is on and driving
+### My Device is Constantly Shutting Down, Even Though My Vehicle is On and Driving

 It's important to remember that the AutoPi device will automatically setup sleep timers in an attempt to protect your vehicle's battery.
 This will happen even if there are no custom configurations setup or without any interference by the